-Multilevel interventions and collaborative care approaches call for patient-tailored treatment programs that operate simultaneously on intrapersonal, interpersonal, and community or organizational levels.
+Multilevel Interventions and Collaborative Care Approaches call for patienttailored treatment programs that operate simultaneously on intrapersonal, interpersonal, and community or organizational levels.
 Otherwise put, a single point of intervention can only function optimally within a broader network of rehabilitative structures and practices.
 In this expansive framework, it is particularly incumbent upon oncologists to identify and utilize psychosocial and behavioral resources within their own institution or community.
-For example, Pini et al examine effective strategies for integrating AYA educational support systems among parents, peers, teachers, and medical providers.
-Similarly, Fong et al demonstrate that cancer survivors in the adult population are four times more likely to be employed if they receive vocational support services such as training and job searching.
+For example, Pini et al. (2016; 2012)^{40, 41} examine effective strategies for integrating AYA educational support systems between parents, peers, teachers, and medical providers.
+Similarly, Fong et al. (2015)42 demonstrate that cancer survivors in the adult population are four times more likely to be employed if they receive vocational support services such as training and job searching.
 Interventions targeting emotional healing must be matched by attention to practical considerations such as financial constraints, culturally informed preferences or restrictions, and unique every day activities of each AYA.
 This multilevel approach enables the care team to treat patients as whole people living with cancer in a complex global context.